We all know that drinking coffee gives you a much-needed energy boost. A shot of espresso does a particularly good job

 Contrary to brewing with a French press, a Moka pot works better with finely ground coffee.
 In this case, the bottom chamber of the Moka Pot helps to filter the water through the powder easily.
 Thus, you’re guaranteed of getting a rich and well-extracted espresso.

 Step 2.
 Fill the lower chamber with water

 Once you’re done grinding, the next step is to add water to the lower chamber of the Moka pot.
 You can use pre-heated or non-preheated water.
 When adding water, be careful not to exceed the level of the valve inside the chamber of the Moka pot.

 Step 3: Add grounds to the built-in filter

 The next step involves pouring your coffee grounds into the built-in filter.
 Consider shaking this coffee basket slightly to allow the grounds to settle.
 Attach the spouted top of the Moka pot as tightly as you can.
-Lastly, place your Moka pot on a burner and set it to low or medium heat.
+Lastly, place your Moka pot (aluminum or stainless steel) on a burner and set it to low or medium heat.

 Now all you need to do is pay attention to the brewing process.
 Don’t remove the Moka pot from the burner until you start to see coffee foaming in the upper level.

 If you love espresso but aren’t ready to fork over $500 for a quality espresso machine, there are cheaper alternatives.
 In fact, you can end up with the same great-tasting beverage when you make espresso with a coffee maker.